gopasspw/gopass/README.md

 We aim for compatibility with the [latest stable Go Release](https://golang.org/dl/) only.

+While this project is maintained by volunteers in their free time we aim to triage issues weekly and release a new version at least every quarter.

 ## Credit & License

 gopass was created by the nice folks from [JustWatch](https://www.justwatch.com/gopass) and licensed under the terms of the MIT license.